About the course

 Academic essays or other writing samples from your most recent qualification, written in English, are required.
 Extracts of the requisite length from longer work are also permissible.

-The topic of your work need not be directly relevant to your proposed subject of study.
+The topic of your work need not be directly relevant to your proposed subject of study but academic essays are preferred to professional or workplace reports.
 The word count does not need to include any bibliography or brief footnotes.

 This will be assessed for: